tohagan/stlive/README.md

   - `$ stlive --version`  - Displays app version

-  - `$ stlive settings show` - Shows settings merged from `.stlive.config` files in $HOME, current or ancestor directories.
+  - `$ stlive settings show` - Shows settings merged from `.stlive.json` files in $HOME, current or ancestor directories.
-  - `$ stlive settings diff` - Compares settings to the default settings file [`defaults.config`](https://github.com/tohagan/stlive/blob/master/defaults.config) that ships with the app.
+  - `$ stlive settings diff` - Compares settings to the default settings file [`.stlive.json`](https://github.com/tohagan/stlive/blob/master/.stlive.json) that ships with the app.

 ## Configuration & Command Line Options

 - All **configuration options** can be overridded using corresponding **command line options**.

 You'll find it helpful in speeding up creating new apps and ensuring they are consistently configured.
-The [`defaults.config`](https://github.com/tohagan/stlive/blob/master/defaults.config) file contains a list of all the options and their default settings.
+The [`.stlive.json`](https://github.com/tohagan/stlive/blob/master/.stlive.json) file contains a list of all the options and their default settings.
 The properties are all documented with comments inside this file.

-The first time you run the app, it will create a copy of the [`defaults.config`](https://github.com/tohagan/stlive/blob/master/defaults.config) file to `~/.stlive.config`.
+The first time you run the app, it will create a copy of the [`.stlive.json`](https://github.com/tohagan/stlive/blob/master/.stlive.json) file to `~/.stlive.json`.
 You can then edit this user settings file to configure your preferences.

 Setting & command line properties for `stlive create` include: